FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

    // Add a single line comment with 2 forward slashes

    /*
-      Add a multi-line comment like this
+      Add a multi-line comment like this...
+      Commenting rules!
    */

 ```

-Comments are a powerful tool for helping you organize and understand your programs.
+Review: Comments are a powerful tool for helping you organize and understand your programs.
-**Good developers add descriptive comments to their programs as they code them.**
 Comments are always hidden from execution in the script, and do not affect the output of the program.

 ---